rodevdantas/financial-data-pipeline/README.md

 # 📊 ETL Pipeline and Interactive Stock Dashboard

-This project was developed with the goal of practicing and integrating knowledge in data engineering, cloud automation, and interactive visualization, creating an end-to-end solution for stock market analysis.
+This project was developed with the goal of practicing and integrating knowledge in **data engineering**, **cloud automation**, and **interactive visualization**, creating an end-to-end solution for stock market analysis.

 ## Project Objective